TheSwagLord69/ict3203_lab_quiz_1_notes/README.md

 In the event that Jenkins does not restart, you might need to start it again on your own.

+After restarting, navigate to http://localhost:8080/ and log into Jenkins.

 ## Configuring OWASP Dependency-Check

 From `Dashboard`, click `Manage Jenkins` on the menu located on the left of the page.